Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 Lifting Capacity

 Be aware that the stated maximum lifting capacity of a 2-post lift might only apply when the lifting arms are in the optimal position.
-This means it may not always safely lift a vehicle of the max. weight if the arms are fully extended.
+This means it may not always safely lift a vehicle of the max. weight if the arms are not in the optimum position.
+However, this is not a concern with Cascos and Luxus 2- post lifts, which are available in the UK exclusively from ISN Garage Assist.
+These superior lifts are engineered to be able to lift the maximum weight stated with the lifting arms in any configuration.

 2-post car lifts are available in a variety of weight capacities.
-Once you determine the smallest and lightest, as well as the largest and heaviest vehicles you intend to lift — you can choose the right capacity and lift configuration that meets your service needs.
+Once you determine the largest and heaviest vehicles you intend to lift — you can choose the right capacity and lift configuration that meets your service needs.

 Cost